Palaeography

 • Filemón Arribas Arranz, Paleografía documental hispánica (2 vol., Valladolid, 1965) – online, PDF’s, Biblioteca Digital de Castilla y León

 • Juan-José Marcos, Fuentes para la paleografia latina.
-Manual del usuario (5th ed., Plasencia 2007) – a PDF version of a guide to medieval palaeography; there is also a version in English
+Manual del usuario (version Plasencia 2024) – a guide to medieval palaeography; there is also a version in English

 • Manuel Joaquín Salamanca López and Francisco Antonio Chacón Gómez-Monedero, La escritura documental en un cabildo catedralizio (ss.
 XV-XVIII) (Ciudad de México 2018) – a study of writing and documents held at the cathedral of Cuenca, with images and transcriptions of some ninety documents; PDF, 6,5 MB; Archivo General de la Nacion